-right operand must be an 'lvalue' (cast produces 'rvalue')
+right operand must be an Ivalue (cast produces rvalue)

 The compiler is expecting a value which can be assigned into.
 The result of a cast cannot be assigned into because a brand new value is always created.
 Assigning a new value to a temporary is a meaningless operation.